 4. The future is never just about you anymore

 “The Future” will always include your partner, even if the Vegas odds heavily suggest that your relationship will not work out.
+Believe you me, you’ll want to break up if you don’t see a future and start getting Save the Date cards in the mail.

 The odds are against you, even with all this killer advice.
+Studies have shown that 70% of straight couples break up in the first year.

 5. There’s no other reason to wake up

 You no longer have a stronger priority than this person you decided to commit to.
-Your job, which is truly how you live, is not important than the person you share a bed with.
+Your job, which is truly how you pay to live, is not more important than the person you share a bed with.
 You are now a “we.”
 You guys are a team, one component, and you go by one name instead of separate names.

 6. You’ll be bummed all the time